dnd-oskar/dnd-webapp/README.md

-# dnd-frontend
+# dnd-webapp

-Angular-Frontend for a DnD-Website I will hopefully host on my Odroid-XU4 sometime in the future.
+Blazor webapp for a DnD-Website I will hopefully host on my Odroid-XU4 sometime in the future.
 My goals are to automate the boring parts of DnD (e.g. tracking initiative).

-For the Backend, refer to [its repository](https://github.com/dnd-oskar/dnd-backend)
+Initially I wanted to use a combination of Angular and ExpressJS for this, but I have decided to use Blazor with this project once I found out how great it is.